wenleicao/wenleicao.github.io/_posts/2018-12-24-A_taste_of_BIML.md

 <img src="/images/blog23/solution_after_expansion.PNG">

-If I dilled down to see detail, I can see that the data flow has been configured and ready to run.
+If I drilled down to see detail, I can see that the data flow has been configured and ready to run.

 <img src="/images/blog23/task.PNG">